 Why is acknowledging the only certainty of "we may be wrong" important?
 Because upon that truth only is a decision made adequately.
 If we were to make decisions based on our opinions misinterpreted as absolutes then we are bound to fail absolutely at some point, but recognizing that failure would not be possible and so our mistakes would be propagated ad nauseum and irrevocably.
 Often these mistakes become idealized (so that they no longer seem like mistakes) and then defended and offended with—often violently (usually violently)--because we would rather destroy ourselves than acknowledge our sin of Pride.

 While in keeping the option open of oneself being wrong, a mistake may be possibly recognized and remedied.
 Possibly.
 So acknowledging the only certainty of the Humbles allows more things to be possible, because it allows for growth and change which cannot be the case through arrogant reinforcement and prideful ignorance.
 Humility makes more things possible than pride and arrogance, so ought not we all strive for it?

 But for some, the fear that begets uncertainty is too much to contend with.
 It hurts when we are wrong and so we try to build walls of certainty to give us comfort, to make things easier for us to endure, to hide our cruelty from ourselves and our children.
 But these walls are all imaginary, for they do not exist past our wishing them to, and that means when we live on and behind these safe-havens we live in delusion.
 With fear and ignorance as our true motivations we are impressed to act with great rage, vengeance, and judgment on any who threaten to expose the delusion for what it is.
-We will reject and avoid all that expose the uncomfortable realities of our existence to us.
-I don’t want to hear it.
-It causes pain so it must be bad.
+We will reject and avoid all that expose the uncomfortable realities of our existence to us: I don’t want to hear it!..
+It causes pain so it must be bad...
 It frightens me so it must be evil...
 If the world will not suit me, I will lash out at the world...
 I can change, but either I won't or I don't know how...

-Fear and Ignorance leads to the majority of misery and grief man creates for himself and others so all acts to lessen these two volatile ingredients serves to better ourselves and the world.
+Fear and Ignorance leads to the majority of misery and grief man creates for himself and others.
+Any and all acts that lessen these two volatile ingredients serves to better ourselves and the world.
 Education, experience, reason, and faith can all be prodigious tools of redemption when used correctly; and the great weapons of misery and suffering can be the difference between progress and regression when used incorrectly or left not pursued.

-So be humble if you can, if you dare, if you can summon the strength and the harrowing wisdom...
+So be Humble if you can, if you dare, if you can summon the strength and the harrowing wisdom...
 We should use our faith as lamps, not as fences.
-It is difficult, yes, but infinitely more rewarding; as anything worth doing and being is.
+It is difficult, yes, but infinitely more rewarding; as anything worth doing and worth being is.